millerms/CranburyChiropractic/index.md

   - #image_path: /assets/images/feature-back.jpg
     alt: "Neurologic Approach"
     title: "Neurologic Approach"
-    excerpt: "We map how sensory systems (spine and other joints, eyes, inner ear) talk to your brain, update that map with precise input, and reinforce motor output so movement and steadiness feel clearer.
-Tracking your response shows what’s working."
+    excerpt: "We look at how your spine and other joints, vision, and inner ear send information to your brain.
+Then we use precise input (adjustments + drills) to improve coordination, steadiness, and comfort—and we track your response so we know what’s working."
     url: "/services/neurologic-approach/"
     btn_label: "See how we help"
     btn_class: "btn--primary"
   - #image_path: /assets/images/feature-family.jpg
     alt: "Full-Spine & Extremities"
     title: "Full-Spine & Extremities"
-    excerpt: "Joint-specific adjustments restore cleaner sensory input from the spine and limbs so your brain can drive smoother motor output.
-We pair each visit with focused drills that helps change stick."
+    excerpt: "Joint-specific adjustments can restore cleaner sensory input from the spine and limbs so your brain can drive smoother movement.
+We pair care with a small set of drills so the changes actually stick."
     url: "/services/full-spine-extremities/"
     btn_label: "See details"
     btn_class: "btn--primary"